RxJS-CN/RxJS-Ultimate-CN/subject.md

 ```
 const subscription = subject.subscribe( (value) => console.log(value) )
 ```
-The sum it up the following operations exist on it:
+To sum it up the following operations exist on it:

 ```
 next([value])